Act of 18 June 1965 no. 4

 • notify or interfere with traffic controls

-• override or manipulate the tachograph as mentioned in § 13, fourth paragraph, speedometer, alcolock, pollution control equipment or other required technological equipment so that the use of the equipment leads to misleading or incorrect information or signals.
+• override or manipulate a tachograph as mentioned in Section 13, fourth paragraph, speedometer, alcohol interlock, pollution control equipment or other required technological equipment so that the use of the equipment leads to misleading or incorrect information or signals.

 The prohibition under the first paragraph includes equipment that blocks or hides signals or information from or to equipment for the control and monitoring of traffic, or that changes how required technological equipment is used.